OctoText/OctoText/README.md

 The thumbnail will only be sent on a print START event.

 This release also introduces retries for network outages, where messages will retry for up to 5 minutes.

-An API is introduced so other plugins can send custom messages through OctoText.
+An API was introduced in revision 0.3.1, but has been changed drastically.
+Please use the new API if you would like your plugins to send custom messages through OctoText.
 An example plugin that shows how this works can be found
 here: [TextAPI](https://github.com/berrystephenw/OctoPrint-Textapi).

 Print Pausing detects "waiting for user messages" that are sent by Prusa printers